mrmonaghan/mrmonaghan.github.io/_posts/_2020-03-17-Building-a-REST-API-with-Powershell.md

 Recently I was tasked with building a simple REST API to serve some data from an on-premise SQL database to an Azure Logic app.
 At the time, the only word in that sentence I was familiar with was "simple", and since I'm a bit of a one-trick pony when it comes to scripting languages, I decided to build the solution with Powershell.
 After some internet sleuthing and creative trial and error, I had a working solution that would happily serve the requested data to our Logic App.

-I wanted to outline the process of building the API becuase A) I haven't posted anything in quite some time and B) because there is not a wealth of information out there about how to accomplish something like this with Powershell, and I like to contribute.
+I wanted to outline the process of building the API becuase A) I haven't posted anything in quite some time and B) there is not a wealth of information out there about how to accomplish something like this with Powershell, and I like to contribute.

 Without further ado: